tekkiebros/co2ampel/README.md

 | 1000-2000| red|
 | >2000|blinking red|

+The board and anything else will be powered by an old micro usb power supply.

+### Simple Version
+This version will only indicates the values as already shown above via the LED light.
+### Access Point Version

 ## What you need
 - Wemos D1 Mini (may work with other ESP8266 Devices too)
 - MH-Z19B CO2 Sensor
 - WS2812B LED
 - Jumper Wires
+- Micro USB Power Supply

 ## How to install
 Clone this repository to your computer or copy the code for the [Simple Version](https://github.com/tekkiebros/co2ampel/tree/main/CO2_ampel_simple) or [Access Point Version](https://github.com/tekkiebros/co2ampel/tree/main/CO2_ampel_AP)